sushmarchandran/cloud-tsa/README.md

 Prerequisite: [docker-compose](https://docs.docker.com/compose/install/)

-To build and run the istio-analytics server and zipkin server contianers on docker platform using docker-compose:
+To build and run the istio-analytics server and zipkin server containers on docker platform using docker-compose:

 ```bash
 cd scripts/